hsorby/arduino_mpu9250/README.rst

   epoch accel_x accel_y accel_z gyro_x gyro_y gyro_z mag_x mag_y mag_z temperature

+Moving to using this code for Madgwicks algorithm: https://github.com/xioTechnologies/Fusion.

 This code has not been tried or tested on anything other than macOS.